lunextelecom/event-processor/README.md

 ## Task
 ```
 [ ] Evaluate Influxdb.
 Cluster Setup.
 Replacing cluster node.
-[ ] Evalute Esper.
-Change query.
-Does it hold states in the case of process restart or server crash?
 [X] Cassandra with timeseries.
 Works good.
 Already use inhouse
 [X] Define use case
 [ ] Define function